Investing

 Investing in Cryptocurrency: Risks and Benefits

-Unless you have been living under a rock for the past two years, you have probably heard of cryptocurrency.
+Unless you have been living under a rock for the past few years, you have probably heard of cryptocurrency.
 Cryptocurrency has taken several forms such as Bitcoin, Ethereum and Dogecoin, just to name a few.
 Cryptocurrency can be used for a variety of purchases such as Non-Fungible Tokens (NFT).
 Cryptocurrency can also be used for goods and services.
 For example, Tesla allows the purchases of their vehicles with cryptocurrency.
 So, with that said, what exactly are the risks and benefits of investing your money in cryptocurrency?

 Risk: Volatility